 This warehouse is the engineering layer in a three-project insurance analytics stack.
 The Predictive Claims Liability Model consumes structured policy data to forecast pure premium using Tweedie regression across 677k policies.
 The Macroeconomic Resilience project stress-tests portfolio KPIs against ABS and RBA economic scenarios.
 Three projects, three layers of the same analytics stack — mirroring how data teams operate inside real insurers.

 Python (requests, pandas, pyodbc) for API ingestion and Bronze loading.
+Matplotlib and Seaborn for data visualisation from Gold layer query output.
 T-SQL for all ETL logic, dimensional modelling, and analytics views.
 SQL Server (Azure SQL Edge via Docker) as the database engine.
 Draw.io for architecture and ERD diagrams.
 Git and GitHub for version control.

 1,703,977 claims ingested via REST API across 5 states.
 1,000,000 policy records.
 1,329,004 Gold-layer fact records after cleaning and deduplication.
 823,465 policy facts with exposure-weighted metrics.
 7 insurance KPI analytics views.
 19,358-row date dimension spanning 1978 to 2030.
 469 location dimension entries across 5 states.